ashenfad/calgebra/TUTORIAL.md

 free = ~busy
 options = free & (hours >= 1)

-# Now fetch the results by slicing (with finite bounds for complement)
+# Now fetch the results by slicing
 meeting_slots = list(options[0:10000])
 ```

 **Note**: Complement (`~`) always yields mask `Interval` objects representing gaps, regardless of the source timeline's interval type.
 Gaps are the absence of events and have no metadata.
+Complement can now work with unbounded queries (start/end can be `None`).

 ## Recurring Patterns